ProductLab-1/API_Module/README.md

     * **Required work to be uploaded to your github repository:**
         1. Assignment: DELETE
             * upload a screenshot of your successful DELETE request on Postman.
 The filename in your repo should be "DELETE_postman_screenshot_yourname"
-        2. Assignment: giph upload
+        2. Assignment: gif upload
             * upload a screenshot of the address of your giph upload.
-The filename in your repo should be "giph_postman_screenshot_yourname"
+The filename in your repo should be "gif_postman_screenshot_yourname"
-        3. Query an API from [this list](https://www.postman.com/explore)
+        3. Query a real world open API from [this list](https://www.postman.com/explore)
             * review the schema of the APIs on this postman site.
 Pick one and then run a request in postman.
 Include a screenshot of your request
             * the filename in your repo should be "realworld_api_request_yourname"